livitup/docker-k8s-lab/docs/source/docker/docker-cli.rst

   Digest: sha256:edb984703bd3e8981ff541a5b9297ca1b81fde6e6e8094d86e390a38ebc30b4d
   Status: Downloaded newer image for ubuntu:14.04

-If the image has already on you host.
+If the image has already on your host.

 .. code-block:: bash